The Letter (1929 film): Preservation

 Due to it being long out of circulation, the film was believed to be lost.
-However on April 3rd, 2011, a workprint of the film was found and given to the Library of Congress and The Film Foundation, who restored the film in June 2011.
+However on April 3, 2011, a workprint of the film was found and given to the Library of Congress and The Film Foundation, who restored the film in June 2011.
 The film was then released on home video by Warner Bros.
 Pictures as part of its Warner Archive Collection as a made-on-demand DVD.
 It is the only surviving sound film starring Jeanne Eagels.

 The film's lobby cards and its other forms of advertising entered the public domain on January 1, 2025, as they were works published in 1929.
 However, the film itself was already in the public domain, since its copyright was never renewed.

 Remake

-Herbert Marshall, who plays Leslie's lover in the film, also appears as her husband in William Wyler's 1940 Warner Bros. remake.
+Herbert Marshall, who plays Leslie's lover in the film, also appears, this time as her husband, in William Wyler's 1940 Warner Bros. remake.
 Bette Davis received an Oscar nomination for the role of Leslie Crosbie in the 1940 version.